 - Joseph C. Sagmeister, Esq., attorney

 A trip down Bella Vista Street reveals a street somewhat unusual in Cincinnati for its demographic diversity.
-Neighbors are black, white, Asian, and mixed race.
+Neighbors are Black and white.
 They range from infants to nonagenarians.
 The majority of homeowners are retirees.
 Those still in the workforce are generally middle-rank managers, as was true in years past.
 The most recent arrivals have moved in within the past year; the longest tenured neighbor has lived here since the 1930’s.
 The vast majority are longtime homeowners; a few rent.
 Some are Democrats; others are Republicans.
 Most support historic designation; some ardently oppose it.
 Lawns are generally kept neat and homes are well tended.
-The feeling on the street is placid and neighborly.